OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 return to normal mode.
 Go to the start of the next word.
 Change surrounding single quotes to brackets (without padding).
 Go to the start of the next word.
 Yank (copy) everything within inner brackets.
 Append (to the end of the line with insert mode) `(https://github.com/` and return to normal mode.
+Paste everything in the buffer.
+Append (to the end of the line with insert mode) ")" and return to normal mode.
 Go down one line.
 Go to the start of the line.
 End recording.
 For 6 times, run the recording in register a.

 ## From Here